akpost21/fall_pheno_grassland/README.md

 Code used for analyses in this publication:

-*Post, A.K. & Richardson, A.D. (in review).
-Predicting End-of-Season Timing Across Diverse North American Grasslands.*
+*Post, A.K. & Richardson, A.D.
+(Accepted).
+Predicting End-of-Season Timing Across Diverse North American Grasslands.
+Oecologia*

 **For code to work, use my forked version of the "phenor" R package, available here:**